 "A hollow two‐part chocolate egg with an internal plastic container made of two almost identical parts, which in turn, contains a small toy."

-Sure, a few of them broke, but the ones that ended up by the checkout counter intact were niobium magnets for kids.
+Sure, a few of them broke, but the ones that ended up on the checkout counter shelves intact were niobium magnets for kids.
 The chocolate was ok (maybe, a little thin), but that little yellow plastic container was the undeniable treat.
 Not only was the toy a 1‐minute LEGO set that never left you scratching your head; put a few together, and with the sugar rush from the prerequisite chocolate eggs, car playtime was guaranteed fun time.